 The debate Seaspiracy has caused deserves a response from the researchers, policymakers and activists who work on ocean conservation.
 Here’s what some of them have to say.

-Wang Songlin, secretary-general of the Qingdao Marine Conservation Society
+Wang Songlin, Chair of the Qingdao Marine Conservation Society

 Seaspiracy could be described as a mix of scientific fact and subjective assumptions; inspiration and misdirection; concern and prejudice.